Gyanreyer/OpenWilds/site/README.md

 ## Styling

 Styles can be attached to components using the `css` tagged template literal function.
-When a component is rendered, we will gather the attached styles, bundle them into CSS files, and automatically add appropriate `<link rel="stylesheet">` tags to the page to load them.
+When a component is rendered, we will gather the attached styles into bundles which can be included on pages via `link` or `style` tags.
+See [using bundles](#using-bundles) below for details.

 ```js
 import { css } from '#site-lib/css.js';